-- If you intend for your spouse to benefit from the life insurance, an ILIT can be used to provide for the surviving spouse, with any balance remaining at the spouse's death passing to the children. - An ILIT can be structured to continue after your death as a vehicle to manage and preserve wealth for your children (and/or grandchildren).
-The ILIT would include second-generation trusts for your children, which would ensure that the insurance proceeds would be afforded the same benefits that those trusts provide in a Will (see page 1). - With an ILIT, you can control the future beneficial ownership of the insurance (for example, you might provide for trusts that last for your children's respective lives and then continue for their children); however, if your children own the insurance directly, they can sell and/or Will their interest in the policy to whomever they please. - With an ILIT, you can provide a source of cash to the executor of your estate for the payment of estate taxes.
+- An ILIT can be structured to continue after your death as a vehicle to manage and preserve wealth for your children (and/or grandchildren).
+The ILIT would include second-generation trusts for your children, which would ensure that the insurance proceeds would be afforded the same benefits that those trusts provide in a Will (see page 1). - With an ILIT, you can control the future beneficial ownership of the insurance (for example, you might provide for trusts that last for your children's respective lives and then continue for their children); however, if your children own the insurance directly, they can sell and/or give their interest in the policy to whomever they please. - With an ILIT, you can provide a source of cash to the executor of your estate for the payment of estate taxes.
 (Generally, an ILIT will be coordinated with your Will to facilitate this.)
 However, if your children own the insurance directly, it may not be possible to force them all to apply their share of the benefits towards the payment of estate taxes.

 If you transfer an existing life insurance policy to a third party, you must survive for at least three years after the transfer date in order for the insurance to be estate-tax free; otherwise, the insurance will be treated as if you had never parted with it.
-On the other hand, if someone other than you is the initial purchaser of the insurance, the three-year rule does not apply.
+On the other hand, if someone other than you is the initial purchaser of the insurance, the threeyear rule does not apply.
 Therefore, if you are planning to purchase a new insurance policy on your life and you want that policy to be owned by an ILIT, you should establish the ILIT before you acquire the policy, and then let the ILIT actually purchase the insurance as the original owner.